 Installed capacity is monitored at the end of each project quarter.
 Metrics are automatically collected from the Information Discovery System and validated by NGIs.
 Consequently statistics herein reported depend on the accuracy of information published and on the responsiveness of NGIs in reporting resources that are not published.

-ARC, GLOBUS and UNICORE are currently not published in the Information Discovery System with the exception of ARC resources operated by NGI_NDGF.
+ARC, GLOBUS and UNICORE RCs????? are currently not published in the Information Discovery System with the exception of ARC resources operated by NGI_NDGF.
 EGI is collaborating with both the EMI and IGE project for the development of a unified Information Discovery System.

 Compute Resources